Online Degrees & Certificates

 AA in Psychology

-Psychology covers the total life span to learn more about how individuals function in family, community and society.
-To this end psychologists research what can go wrong in development and how it can be changed, and how to resolve organizational, personal, international, and family conflict.
-It is a dynamic field in which advanced research methods lead to new understandings of human behavior, which can be applied in practical situations in the lives of individuals.
+Psychology covers the total lifespan to learn more about how people function in family, work, and community settings.
+Psychologists conduct studies to investigate differences in development, research what can go wrong in development, and develop methods that help people resolve conflict.
+It is a dynamic field in which advanced research methods lead to new understandings of human behavior, which can be applied to help people thrive and live healthy lives.

 Program Learning Outcomes

-Psychology graduates find positions in a wide range of programs such as those dealing with a variety of aspects in communication and human behavior.
-Typical positions include personnel managers, industrial psychologists, psychiatric aides, probation officers, mental health workers, drug abuse counselors, employment counselors, and space program researchers.
-Advanced degrees enlarge opportunities for basic research, licensing as clinical psychologists or marriage and family counselors and as college and university instructors.
-Psychologists also work as consultants in government and industry, as well as in human resources, training, marketing and business management.
+Psychology graduates find positions in a wide range of work environments.
+Typical positions include personnel managers, industrial psychologists, psychiatric aides, probation officers, mental health workers, drug abuse counselors, employment counselors, and teachers.
+Advanced degrees, such as a Masters (MA), a Marriage and Family Therapy (MFT), a PsyD, and a PhD, can open opportunities for careers in research, counseling, and higher education.
+Psychologists also work as consultants in government and industry, as well as in human resources, marketing, business management, technology, software development, and education.

 Online Courses for Psychology